Hiwiye/alx-low_level_programming/0x03-debugging/README.md

-this is just a test of the code
+This project involves debugging various pieces of C code to understand and fix issues.